jjwall/jjwall.github.io/writings/blog/2025/transcend-toxic-partners.md

 March 26th, 2025

-In a new series of blogposts called “Healing Using AI: Transcending Mythic Patterns” I’ll be exploring the multicultural and multidimensional world of Myth and showing how to navigate through it using AI.
+In a new series of blogposts I’ll be exploring the multicultural and multidimensional World of Myth and showing how to navigate through it using AI.

 In today’s post we’ll be looking at the responses ChatGPT gives us after providing the prompt: